Harald Edelstam: Personal life

-He was married 1939–1958 to Countess Louise von Rosen (born 1918), the daughter of Count Hans von Rosen and Dagmar (née Wikström) and 1959–1963 to Natascha Michéew.
+Edelstam was married 1939–1958 to Countess Louise von Rosen (born 1918), the daughter of Count Hans von Rosen and Dagmar (née Wikström) and 1959–1963 to Natascha Michéew.
 Edelstam married a third time in 1981 with Christine Colmain.
 In the marriage with von Rosen he had three sons: Carl (born 1941), Hans (born 1943) and Erik (born 1946).

-Edelstam died from cancer in 1989.
+Death

+Edelstam died on 16 April 1989.
+He was interred on 7 June 1989 at Ekerö Cemetery at Ekerö Church in Ekerö Municipality, Stockholm County.

 Popular culture

 A film about Edelstam's activities in Chile, The Black Pimpernel, was released in September 2007.
 He was portrayed by Michael Nyqvist.

-In 2019, he was portrayed by Mikael Persbrandt in Finnish-Chilean television series Invisible Heroes, depicting his efforts with Finnish Chargé d'affaires Tapani Brotherus to save refugees from Chile during the military coup.
+In 2019, he was portrayed by Mikael Persbrandt in Finnish-Chilean television series Invisible Heroes, depicting his efforts with chargé d'affaires of Finland Tapani Brotherus in saving refugees from Chile during the military coup.